ekegus/image-similarity-algorithm/README.md

 ### 3.2 Testing

-I created a couple of unit tests for each function which helped me think about how to structure the code and which function/steps I would need to solve the task.
+I created a couple of unit tests for each function using Jest.
+This helped me think about how to structure the code and which steps I would need to take to solve the task.

 ### 3.3 Refactoring